By Molly J. Anderson-Childers | Updated June 9, 2018

 A: The first job I remember was babysitting at the age of 11.
 Then, I moved on to house and pet sitting.
 But, from a very early age I was an avid reader and used to profess, "I'm going to write a book someday."
 So, that desire was always there.

-Q: You started your writing career as a children's author what made you decide to shift gears and try your hand at adult fiction and journalism?
-Please discuss the differences inherent in writing for such diverse audiences.
+Q: You started your writing career as a children's author.
+What made you decide to shift gears and try your hand at adult fiction and journalism?
+Discuss the differences inherent in writing for such diverse audiences.

 A: My first children's book was something I had written years ago, but just placed it on a shelf in its original form construction paper and pictures from magazines until it was published in 2005.
 A few years ago, I became quite ill and had plenty of time on my hands.
 I filled this time with writing.
 For some reason, I was drawn to adult fiction, so I just went with it.
 About a year ago, I was looking for a more steady type of writing so I pursued freelance reporting/writing.
 I wasn't sure I would like newspaper writing, but I've actually found I really enjoy it.
 None of these steps were really planned, they just developed.
 Writing for different types of audiences is challenging.
 But, as a writer, I think it helps to sharpen your skills and keep you on your toes.
 Just as with any career, continuing to challenge yourself as a writer is important.
 Plus, it allows you to try different things and discover what you like.